-In cases involving only University Category violation(s), no hearing is held and, instead, the Decision Maker will make a decision as to whether the Respondent is responsible for the violation and, if responsible, sanctions(s) based on the Decision Maker's review and consideration of the Investigation Report, together with the parties' responses to the Investigation Report submitted to the Investigator as described in Section X (Investigation Procedure) above.
+In cases involving only University Category violation(s), no hearing is held and, instead, the Decision Maker will make a decision as to whether the Respondent is responsible for the violation and, if responsible, sanctions(s) based on the Decision Maker's review and consideration of the Investigation Report, together with the parties' responses to the Investigation Report submitted to the Investigator as described in the Investigation Procedure section above.
 The Decision Maker will use "preponderance of the evidence" as the standard of proof to determine whether each alleged violation of the Policy occurred.
-"Preponderance of the evidence" means that the Decision Maker must determine whether, based on the evidence presented, it is more likely than not that the Respondent engaged in the conduct charged.
+"Preponderance of the evidence presented, it is more likely than not that the Respondent engaged in the conduct charged.